bishopZ/Frame.js/readme.md

 FAQ: How is Frame.lib() different than $LAB.script()?
 ----------------

-$LAB is loaded with Frame, but using $LAB instead of Frame.lib() does not provide the advatages of Frame.lib(). $LAB is able to do pairings of synchronous and asynchronous library loading.
+$LAB is able to do pairings of synchronous and asynchronous library loading.
 Frame only does synchronous. $LAB does not provide a list of libraries that have been loaded, while Frame.libs() does.

 A Note about Naming